 Conclusion

-In conclusion, there are many reasons why some children laugh after they hit.
+In conclusion, there are many reasons why some children laugh after they hit or when they are in trouble.
 Whether it’s a physical, emotional, social, or coping response, laughing can be a way for children to deal with difficult situations and emotions.
 Understanding why a child laughs after hitting can help caregivers respond appropriately and provide support as needed.

 Is it normal for children to hit and laugh?